schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/database-support.md

 For the databases mentioned above, you can provide connection details by using the following command-line options:

-- `-server` - identifies the database server, and can be one of `sqlite`, `oracle`, `sqlserver`, `db2`, `mysql`, `postgresql`, `offline`
+- `--server` - identifies the database server, and can be one of `sqlite`, `oracle`, `sqlserver`, `db2`, `mysql`, `postgresql`, `offline`
-- `-database` - identifies the database, and can have different meaning based on the server type
+- `--database` - identifies the database, and can have different meaning based on the server type
-- `-host` - specifies the database server host; it is optional, and defaults to localhost
+- `--host` - specifies the database server host; it is optional, and defaults to localhost
-- `-port` - specifies the database server port; it is optional, and defaults to the default port for the server type
+- `--port` - specifies the database server port; it is optional, and defaults to the default port for the server type

 For example, typical command-line options for SchemaCrawler for Microsoft SQL Server looks like:
-`-server=sqlserver -host=localhost -port=1433 -database=schemacrawler -schemas=schemacrawler.dbo
+`--server=sqlserver --host=localhost --port=1433 --database=schemacrawler --schemas=schemacrawler.dbo
--user=schemacrawler -password=schemacrawler`
+--user=schemacrawler --password=schemacrawler`

-You should always use the `-schemas` command-line switch for databases that support it.
-The value for the `-schemas` switch is a regular expression that determines which schemas SchemaCrawler will work with.
+You should always use the `--schemas` command-line switch for databases that support it.
+The value for the `--schemas` switch is a regular expression that determines which schemas SchemaCrawler will work with.
 The "schema" is database-dependent - for example, on Microsoft SQL Server, typically schemas look like "database_name.user", but for Oracle, typically, schemas look like "USER" (in uppercase).

-If there are environmental variables that contain a value, you can use the supported shell functionality to pass data to SchemaCrawler.
-For example, `-host %DBHOST%` on Windows will use the host value specified in the `DBHOST` environmental variable, and `-host $DBHOST` will do the same thing on Linux.
+If a system has environmental variables that contain a value, you can use the supported shell functionality to pass data to SchemaCrawler.
+For example, `--host %DBHOST%` on Windows will use the host value specified in the `DBHOST` environmental variable, and `--host $DBHOST` will do the same thing on Linux.

 ## Making Connections to a Database